rechtlogisch/.github/profile/readme.md

 - [Destatis Intrastat-Schnittstelle](https://rechtlogisch.de/intrastat-schnittstelle/)
 and other like BZSt ELMA5/DIP.

+We developed state-of-the-art solutions which make the communication with the official APIs a breeze and which you can integrate in your products.

-We develop open-source (tax) components and share them here.
+Besides that we develop open-source (tax) components and share them here.
 So you don't have to.